 Mind your receivables

 The application set with Toucan Toco is called mind your receivables.
-The app was designed to bring more value to the work of the Economic Research department by facilitating the visualisation of key information for their teams, clients and prospects.
+The app was designed to bring more value to the work of the Economic Research department by facilitating the visualization of key information for their teams, clients, and prospects.

-The app allows people to have access to it immediatly and benchmark their companies or other companies in comparison to the market and their competitors.
+The app allows people to have access to it immediately and benchmark their companies or other companies in comparison to the market and their competitors.

 The project became quickly viral with internal stakeholders.
 It is being used by Sales, Marketing, Risk department, Brokers … It has increased the usage of data and reports inside Euler Hermes.